arisp99/arispas.com/content/authors/arisp99/_index.md

 title: Aris Paschalidis
 ---

-I am a third-year medical student at the UMass Chan Medical School.
+I am a fourth-year medical student at the UMass Chan Medical School.
 I am interested in combining clinical practice and academic medicine to transform medicine, inform local-decision making by physicians, and homogenize care by leveraging computational techniques.